qwc-services/qwc-services.github.io/src/topics/Printing.md

 ## Configuring print background layers <a name="background-layers"></a>

-Background layers are handled purely client-side in QWC2.
+Background layers are handled purely client-side in QWC.
 There are two options for printing the background layer:

 The first option is to add a `printLayer` to the background layer entry when writing the [themes configuration](../configuration/ThemesConfiguration.md#manual-theme-configuration), i.e.: